As a Christian, you want to culturally engage non-Christians.

 - Third, ask questions.
 Questions are the best way for people to see their mistakes in thinking.

-- "It is narrow-minded and intolerant to believe that only one religion is true."
-(Even though they believe that only secularism is true!)
+Secularists contradict themselves by criticizing Christians for being “narrow-minded and intolerant to believe that only one religion is true.”
+But they are narrow-minded and intolerant of Christians because they believe only secularism is true!

 - Firstly, secularists do not accept all religions as equally valid.
 Especially Christianity